-The BioCAT standard experimental set-up includes a Pilatus 1M detector from Dectris (Switzerland) and a camera of 3.5 m sample-to-detector distance to access a range of momentum transfer, q, from ~0.004 to 0.38 Å-1.
+The BioCAT standard experimental set-up includes a Pilatus3 X 1M detector from Dectris and a camera of ~3.7 m sample-to-detector distance at 12 keV to access a range of momentum transfer, q, from ~0.0045 to 0.36 Å-1.
 This range of q allows not only accurate determination of radius of gyration, but also detailed modeling using ab initio and rigid body approaches.
-A temperature controlled quartz capillary (1.5 mm ID, 1.52 mm OD) flow cell is used for batch mode SAXS, SEC-SAXS and SEC-MALS-SAXS sample measurement.
+A temperature controlled quartz capillary (1.0 mm ID) flow cell with coflow sample geometry is used for batch mode SAXS, SEC-SAXS and SEC-MALS-SAXS sample measurement.
 The coflow setup minimizes radiation damage on the sample, ensuring optimum signal to noise and baseline stability for consistently high quality data.
 Temperature control for the entire system (both the SEC and SAXS instruments) is available from 10 to 55 C upon request.

-The BioCAT beamline provides the following three modes of equilibrium SAXS.
+The BioCAT beamline provides the following four modes of equilibrium SAXS.

 The standard mode of SAXS data collection uses in-line Size Exclusion Chromatography (SEC) coupled to SAXS (SEC-SAXS).
 The sample runs through a size exclusion column to separate potential aggregates or different oligomeric states immediately before flowing through the capillary for X-ray exposure.

 BioCAT provides an AKTA Pure FPLC with two pumps, column and loop valves, and a multi-wavelength UV detector.
 The beamline also has the following GE columns available for users, though users are encouraged to bring their own columns to address potential cross contamination and reproducibility issues:

 - Superdex 200 Increase, both 10/300 and 5/150 (MW ~10-600 kDa)